 Surprisingly, eco-luxury resorts are quite popular among travellers.
 The “luxury” added to this comes from the fact you can enjoy a resort without sacrificing comfortable amenities.
 Everything agreed to the green accreditation measures.

 Green Hostels – Hotels are quite popular among youth, and as far as I know, it has been talking about sustainable practices for quite a while now.

 I have been to this type of green hotel in Amsterdam and didn’t regret it at all.
 The sense of community is quite strong, and it was simply great to see how a green hotel works in practice.

 Eco-lodges – It would be probably my favourite one.
-These types of accommodation are usually placed within mountains, jungles, forests, lakes, and any other remote areas around the globe.
+These types of accommodations are usually placed within mountains, jungles, forests, lakes, and any other remote areas around the globe.

 You will be gifted with stunning landscapes and wildlife, and can also enjoy hiking, daily guided tracks, and all types of activities to enjoy the wilderness.
 Perfect for those considering staying in a bubble hotel.